Idealistic7/Idealistic7/README.md

-# Hi there! 🙋 I am Adarsh Patel
+# Hi there!
+I am Adarsh Patel

-I'm an Aspiring Software developer graduated from NIT, Raipur.
-Passionate about learning and explore new things.
+I'm a Self Taught Software developer passionate about learning and explore new things.

 ## 🤹 Skills